kazihabiba201/flutterapptask/README.md

 - `flutter_localizations:` For built-in Flutter localization support.
 - `intl:` For managing and formatting translations.
 - `Dio:` For making API calls to fetch data.
-- `sqflite:` For SQLite database integration to store contacts.
+- `sqflite:` For SQfLite database integration to store contacts.
 - `get:` For state management and navigation using GetX.
-- `path_provider:` For accessing the file system to save SQFLite database locally.
+- `path_provider:` For accessing the file system to save SQfLite database locally.
 - `path:` For working with file paths.
 - `gap:` For managing consistent spacing between widgets in the UI.